cvoter/website-research-group/content/authors/ryan-knott/_index.md

 education:
 ---
 # Education
-- MS in Data Science, University of Delaware, 2024
+- BS in Environmental Engineering, University of Delaware, *expected 2028*